 Sam’s love of history, food, small towns, and good company motivated him to be a Virginia innkeeper.
 Educated as a writer, historian, and archaeologist at James Madison University and the College of William and Mary, Sam strives to be proactive in preserving Virginia’s colorful heritage while helping others experience it firsthand.
-He is a former Chairman of the Board of Directors of the Bed and Breakfast Association of Virginia (BBAV), is on an advisory committee of the Professional Association of Innkeepers International (PAII), and has assisted the Orange County Historical Society on a variety of projects.
+He is a former Chairman of the Board of Directors of the Bed and Breakfast Association of Virginia (BBAV), sat on an advisory committee of the Professional Association of Innkeepers International (PAII), and has assisted the Orange County Historical Society on a variety of projects.

 Sam fell in love with Orange long before becoming an innkeeper.
 As an archaeology student at James Madison’s Montpelier, Sam helped to excavate a portion of the original Madison family homeplace that James Madison’s grandfather (Ambrose Madison) built before the construction of Montpelier.
 He has fond memories of coming into town on his days off and enjoying a sandwich on the fountain at Taylor Park, across the street from our Main Street inn.